 If you deposit, or dispose of industrial waste, it must be at a ‘lawful place’.
 This includes sorting, recovery and disposal facilities.
 If you receive or deposit industrial waste, it is your responsibility to know whether it is a lawful place.

 Duties if you receive industrial waste

 If you receive industrial waste, you must be a lawful place.

 Duties if you deal with ‘priority’ industrial waste

 If you are dealing with a ‘priority’ waste, which covers hazardous wastes, you have additional duties.

 - take reasonable steps to identify and classify the waste

-- provide the next person handling the waste with enough information to transport it to a lawful place
+- give the next person handling the waste enough information to transport it to a lawful place

-- verify that the place receiving the waste is a lawful place
+- make sure that the place receiving the waste is a lawful place

 - not deposit the waste at a lawful place without consent from the permission holder, or manager of the premises.